-@faremeter/middleware adds x402 payment walls to your HTTP server.
-When a request hits a protected route, the middleware checks for a valid X-PAYMENT header.
-If missing, it returns a 402 response with payment requirements.
-If present, it verifies the payment through a facilitator and allows the request to proceed.
+@faremeter/middleware adds payment walls to your HTTP server.
+It supports both x402 and MPP protocols.
+When a request hits a protected route, the middleware checks for a valid payment header.
+If missing, it returns a payment challenge.
+If present, it verifies the payment through a handler and allows the request to proceed.

 How it works